 Some stakeholders have nevertheless called for a specific insolvency protection scheme for airlines following the unprecedented COVID-19 pandemic, while hardly any other economic sector has such an obligation.

 This would not be justified relative to the normal risk and would also have unintended consequences.
 Such a scheme would reduce the competitiveness of European airlines, resulting in less choice and connectivity and higher fares for consumers.

 To further reduce the risk of airline insolvency upstream, the revision of Regulation 1008/2008 could be used to ensure more consistent and effective implementation of the requirements on the financial oversight of airlines.

-This could be complemented by guidance from the Commission to ensure that the rules are consistently implemented across the EU as well as information campaigns at EU and national level to raise awareness among consumers of the options that are already available to protect themselves.
+This could be complemented by guidance from the Commission to ensure that the rules are consistently implemented across the EU as well as information campaigns at the EU and national levels to raise awareness among consumers of the options that are already available to protect themselves.

 - Where tickets have been purchased with a credit card, customers can file claims for services not rendered and obtain a refund.

-- Travel insurance products can be purchased, such as Scheduled Airline Failure Insurance (SAFI), which cover the cost of a cancelled flight and repatriation.
+- Travel insurance products can be purchased, such as Scheduled Airline Failure Insurance (SAFI), which covers the cost of a cancelled flight and repatriation.

 - IATA’s Billing and Settlement Plan (BSP) may allow IATA to reimburse travel agents and hence customers for payments made to a given airline in some cases.

 - Voluntary industry agreements to provide “rescue fares” to facilitate the repatriation of stranded passengers at low cost.